nthayes11/git_pracitice_1/README.md

 "path of desired directory" dir

-> paste https file from github #this should add the remote repository to local computer
+> git clone  "https file from github" #this should add the remote repository to local computer

+add git ignore

 open readme file